Tips on negotiating when buying a business

-The negotiation is the key to future prosperity.
-This may well be the only time you are involved in negotiating to buy a business, so there is no opportunity to practise negotiating skills.
-But negotiation must be done if you are to buy the business at the right price for you.
-Follow these tips:
+However, this may well be the only time you are involved in negotiating to buy a business, so often there is little opportunity to practise your bargaining skills and buy the business at the right price for you.

 2. Open the negotiation at the lowest price you can.
 This price must be one which you can back up with credible reasons, so a good deal of planning is needed before negotiation begins.
 A shock opening bid can lower the seller's expectations and undermine resolve.